-As Halloween and Election Day both draw near, a terrifying new trend has emerged online – people are decorating their jack-o-lanterns to look like Republican nominee Donald Trump.
-It’s easy to understand why.
+As Halloween draws near, it’s time once again to revisit our new favorite Halloween past time – Trumpkins.
+People all over the country are decorating their jack-o-lanterns to look like President Donald Trump, and it’s easy to understand why.
 On a superficial level, Trump’s orange-hued complexion makes him a perfect model for pumpkin-based creativity.
-On a deeper level, for those of us who care about the environment or basic human decency, a Trump presidency would be a disaster.
+On a deeper level, for those of us who care about the environment or basic human decency, the Trump presidency is a disaster.
 But there’s something to be said for facing your fears through artistic expression.
 With over 6,000 spooky photos on Instagram, it’s clear the “Trumpkin” has become a trend.
 Here are a few of the Inhabitat team’s favorites from around the web.

 The first Trumpkin on our list, and possibly the most terrifying entry, is painted on the face of the pumpkin rather than carved.
 A tuft of real hair finishes off the eerie image.
 It was posted on Instagram by user @ktmod with the tasteful caption, “Grab ’em by the pumpkin.”

-This Trumpkin by @lucymorey3 really captures The Donald’s natural speaking style: shouting hatefully.
+This Trumpkin by @lucymorey3 really encapsulates The Donald’s natural speaking style: shouting hatefully.

 This next Trumpkin by Instagram user @petermartindk takes a more classic approach, transforming the presidential candidate into a glowing jack-o-lantern.
 We dig the minimalist approach here.